sheefanaaz123/NLP-Master/README.md

 6. Push to the branch: `git push origin feature/project-name`
 7. Submit a pull request.

-## Project Directory Structure

-Organize your project within the repository using the following structure:

-Ensure that your project has a dedicated README.md file that provides details about your project, how to run it, and any other relevant information.

 ## Guidelines for Contributions

-- Ensure your project is placed in the correct domain category.
+- Make a directory ( Ex.
+Twitter Sentiment Analysis ) inside the respective folder (Ex.
+Sentiment Analysis ).
+- Add all required files into the dirctory (Ex.
+Datasets, python files, or notebook).
-- Include a clear and concise README within your project folder.
+- Include a clear and concise README within your project folder (Ex.
+Twitter Sentiment Analysis ) that provides details about your project, how to run it, and any other relevant information..
 - Follow the existing formatting and structure.

 ## License